Jhoie/The-Effect-of-Trump-Tariffs-on-the-Stock-Market/README.md

 - Open Collaboration: Contributions are welcome to improving the project and building a love dashboard version.

 ## Tools Used
-- SQL (PostgreSQL) – Event-driven analysis, joining datasets, and calculating volatility and recovery metrics
+- SQL – Event-driven analysis, joining datasets, and calculating volatility and recovery metrics
 - Python – Data cleaning, preprocessing, and performance optimization
 - Jupyter Notebooks – Exploratory data analysis and iterative query testing
 - Docker – Containerized setup of Azure SQL Edge for local database hosting